-Where beans come from, where they’re grown, what height they’re grown at, where they are on a specific farm, how they’re treated after picking and more all has an impact on the taste of your cup of coffee.
-You especially notice this with specialty coffee but there are variation in ‘normal’ coffees as well.
+Where beans come from, where they’re grown, what height they’re grown at, where they are on a specific farm, how they’re treated after picking, and more all have an impact on the taste of your cup of coffee.
+You especially notice this with specialty coffee but there are variations in ‘normal’ coffees as well.
 Looking at the tasting notes on the bag can help.

 What I’m trying to say, sometimes it’s just the taste of the coffee beans you don’t like.
 You can influence the taste by brew method and technique but if the beans are bad, there is no way to get good tastes out of it.

 If the iced coffee is brewed fresh and with the right beans, you can still have a situation where the brewing method is the cause of the bitterness.